Pak govt surrenders before radical Islamist party, announces resolution to expel French envoy | Law-Order

 The government came on a defensive mode after law enforcers clashed with the TLP workers in Lahore in which three Islamists were killed and 11 policemen taken hostage on Sunday.

-The TLP had given an April 20 deadline to expel the French ambassador over cartoons depicting Prophet Mohammad published in France.
+The TLP had given an April 20 deadline to expel the French ambassador over cartoons depicting the Prophet published in France.

-The agreement between the government and the TLP came a day after Prime Minister Imran Khan said that the expulsion of the French ambassador from Pakistan was not a solution to stop the incidences of blasphemy in the western world, noting that “it will only trigger incidents of blasphemy in other countries as in the West they call it freedom of expression”.

 However, after Sunday’s clash between the law enforcement agencies and the TLP workers in Lahore in which 11 policemen and Rangers were taken hostage by the radicals, the government held talks with the outfit leadership on Monday which ended in an agreement on Tuesday.